How to Pray on the Armor of God

-“Put on” the armor with this prayer based on Paul’s exhortation in Ephesians 6:10–18, using God’s Word, the sword of the Spirit, as we struggle, “not against flesh and blood, but against the powers of this dark world and against the spiritual forces of evil in the heavenly realms” (v.
-12)
+“Put on” the Armor of God with this prayer based on Paul’s exhortation in Ephesians 6:10–18, using God’s Word, the sword of the Spirit, as we struggle, “not against flesh and blood, but against the powers of this dark world and against the spiritual forces of evil in the heavenly realms” (v.
+12).

 Equip me, Lord:

 - With the belt of truth (v.
 14).
 May your truth rule in my heart and be in my mind and on my lips today.

 - With the breastplate of righteousness (v.
 14).
 Apart from You there is no righteousness, but through Jesus I have been “born again” and made righteous in Your sight.
 May I live as a righteous person.